 Attribute Default Notes server <none></none> IP address or resolvable DNS name locating the primary domain controller.
 Mandatory.
-Secondary controllers are not supported. port 389 IP port number. bind_username 11 The username to be specified at the bind attempt. bind_password п The password to be specified at the bind attempt. base_object <none></none> The base object to be specified in the search request.
-Mandatory. no_password 0 If set true, the module will skip the password checking. allowed_groups п Comma-separated list of groups.
+Secondary controllers are not supported. port 389 IP port number. bind_username " The username to be specified at the bind attempt. bind_password " The password to be specified at the bind attempt. base_object <none></none> The base object to be specified in the search request.
+Mandatory. no_password 0 If set true, the module will skip the password checking. allowed_groups " Comma-separated list of groups.
 If specified, restricts login to users with group in allowed groups.
-Wildcard is supported. use_tls 0 Enables LDAP authentication using the TLS protocol for each bind attempt. search_filter samaccountname Override the search filter when performing look-ups for user records. group_lookup memberOf Which mechanism to utilize to determine which groups a user is a member of.
-Supports "memberOf" and "query" group_base If "query" is specified for "group_lookup" this determines the root base to use for searches for groups belonging to the user DN. group_object_cl ass groupOfNames If "query" is specified for "group_lookup" this determines the type of object class to search for when searching for groups belonging to the user DN. group_member class member If "query" is specified for "group_lookup" this determines the type of attribute to search for in the mapped "group_object_class" when searching for groups belonging to the user DN. group_member bind dn If "query" is specified for "group_lookup" this determines the attribute to use when searching for a user within the specified "group_member_class".
-Supported options "dn" or "uid".
+Wildcard is supported.